Kashipur, Uttarakhand: Education

 Kashipur is home to four colleges affiliated to the Kumaun University, Nainital: Radhey Hari Government P.G.
 College, Chandrawati Tewari Girls P. G. College, Sriram Institute of Management and Technology and Kashipur college of Education.
 The city also hosts the campus of Indian Institute of Management Kashipur.

 The Indian Institute of Management Kashipur, also known as IIM Kashipur, is a public business school located in the Escorts Farm area of the city.
 It is one of the thirteen Indian Institutes of Managements the government has set up during the Eleventh Five-year Plan.
 The foundation stone was laid by the then HRD Minister Kapil Sibal on 29 April 2011.

 As of 2011, Kashipur had a total of 88 Government financed educational institutions, consisting of 48 Primary Schools, 21 middle schools, 9 secondary schools, 9 senior secondary schools and 1 degree college.
 Schools in Kashipur are run by the state government or private organisations, many of which are religious.
 Hindi and English are the primary languages of instruction.
 Schools in Kashipur follow the "10+2+3" plan.
 After completing their secondary education, students typically enroll in Inter Colleges that have a higher secondary facility and are affiliated with the ICSE, the CBSE or the UBSE.
 They usually choose a focus on liberal arts, business, or science.

-Major schools and colleges in Kashipur include Rajputana college, Shemford Futuristic School, Army Public School, Krishna Public Collegiate, Gyanarthi Media College, Delhi Public School, Guru Nanak Senior Secondary School, Kendriya vidyalaya, Chhauni Children's Academy, Little Scholars School, The Gurukul Foundation School, Maria Assumpta Convent School, Samar Study Hall, St. Mary School, Templeton College, Tularam Rajaram Saraswati Vidya Mandir Inter College, Vision Valley School, Udayraj Hindu Inter College and Roots Public School.
+Major schools and colleges in Kashipur include Rajputana college, Master international school,Shemford Futuristic School,DAV Public School, Army Public School, Krishna Public Collegiate, Gyanarthi Media College, Delhi Public School, Guru Nanak Senior Secondary School, Kendriya vidyalaya, Chhauni Children's Academy, Little Scholars School, The Gurukul Foundation School, Maria Assumpta Convent School, Samar Study Hall, St. Mary School, Templeton College, Tularam Rajaram Saraswati Vidya Mandir Inter College, Vision Valley School, Udayraj Hindu Inter College and Roots Public School.